Linguistics and Human Brain: A Perspective of Computational Neuroscience: Conclusion

 \section{Conclusion}

 Linguistics and neuroscience have traditionally advanced along largely independent trajectories, with the former emphasizing formal descriptions of language competence and the latter focusing on the biological mechanisms of language processing.
 Computational neuroscience offers an operational bridge by translating linguistic constructs into computable representations that can be quantitatively compared with neural signals.
 Historically, interdisciplinary progress has shifted from descriptive fitting toward mechanistic alignment.
 Early studies relied on simplified models with limited explanatory power, whereas recent advances in deep learning and large language models have enabled large-scale model–brain alignment by capturing both behavioral and neural patterns of language processing.
 However, such alignment remains largely correlational, as similarities may reflect shared sensitivity to statistical structure rather than shared computational mechanisms.
 Addressing this ambiguity requires alignment approaches constrained by both functional and structural principles, integrating causal analysis, model dissection, and biologically grounded constraints on neural architecture and dynamics.
-Looking forward, computational neuroscience has the potential to develop from an auxiliary methodology into a generative theoretical framework capable of producing testable neuro-computational accounts of language.
-Through the integration of linguistic theory, computational modeling, and neural evidence, it provides a necessary path toward biologically grounded explanations of human language.
+Looking forward, computational neuroscience may provide a pathway toward a more generative theoretical framework for language, but a substantial gap remains between current alignment-based evidence and fully mechanistic, testable neuro-computational accounts.
+Progress toward that goal will depend on moving beyond surface-level correspondence toward approaches that more directly address mechanism, causation, and biological implementation.